Kenayomi/GDP-Growth-Analysis/README.md

 # GDP-Growth-Analysis
-In this Analysis, I examined the increase or decrease in the total value of all goods and services produced within a given period of time.
+In this Analysis, I examined the increase or decrease in the total value of all goods and services produced within a given period of time with Power BI.

 This project is a comprehensive analysis of 89 countries' Gross Domestic Product (GDP) growth.
 The total GDP value for all countries is $62,264.3T.
 The purpose of this analysis is to understand the YoY (Year-over-Year) growth of the countries and to identify the top 10 countries with the highest Total GDP.